Robert Jensen (television personality): Radio career

 In 1999, Jensen took a sabbatical for 13 months.
 Jensen himself said about this on the radio: "I had everything: a cool house, a nice car and a hot chick.
 And more importantly, the job I've always wanted.
 But I wasn't happy at all".
 In the intervening period, Kijk in de Vegte, Van Zanten and Ouwehand took over the program, which was renamed The Morning Pub.
 In 2000 Jensen returned to Veronica FM (which became Yorin FM in 2001, due to Veronica's departure from HMG).
 After that, Ouwehand left the program and in 2002 Boris van Zonneveld became producer of the morning program.

-Jensen started on February 3, 2003, at Noordzee FM for the program Jensen in the Afternoon, with co-hosts Jan Paparazzi and Robert Feller.
+Jensen started on 3 February 2003, at Noordzee FM for the program Jensen in the Afternoon, with co-hosts Jan Paparazzi and Robert Feller.
 On 10 March 2004, he left Noordzee FM again, because Jensen did not agree with the principles of the station.

 In June 2004, Jensen returned to Yorin FM with his program Jensen in the Afternoon, after a number of conflicts at Noordzee FM with Erik de Zwart and Gordon.
 Not only as dj, he was also creative director of Yorin FM and RTL FM, where he was responsible for positioning and image.
-In January 2006, Yorin FM was sold to SBS Broadcasting and the name changed from April 18, 2006, to Caz!.
+In January 2006, Yorin FM was sold to SBS Broadcasting and the name changed from 18 April 2006, to Caz!.
 However, Jensen did not go along and decided to focus on his television career for the time being, with the talk show Jensen!, which could be seen on RTL 5 every working day from 10.30 pm to 11.15 pm.

-From August 2, 2010, together with sidekick Jan Paparazzi, Jensen presented the morning program on Radio Veronica on Monday to Friday, entitled Jensen! from 6 am to 9 am.
-On February 3, 2011, Robert Jensen left Radio Veronica unexpectedly and immediately.
-He has not been heard on radio since then.
+From 2 August 2010, together with sidekick Jan Paparazzi, Jensen presented the morning program on Radio Veronica on Monday to Friday, entitled Jensen! from 6 am to 9 am.
+On 3 February 2011, he left Radio Veronica unexpectedly and immediately.
+He had not been heard on radio since then.